mauriciotogneri/jan/README.md

 end if
 ```

-All functions in **Jan** must contain at least one expression and the last (and only the last) expression in the list must be:.
+All functions must contain at least one expression and the last (and only the last) expression in the list must be:

 * A non-conditional expression
 * A complex conditional expression
-* An error expression

-Expressions must be written in **prefix notation** (i.e., operators are placed to the left of the operands).
+Expressions must be written in **prefix notation** (i.e., operators are placed to the left of the operands) and there must be at least one whitespace between operators and operands.

 ## Operators